xtina-lt/convert-to-arrow/README.md

 - Demonstrate a comprehension of the similarities and differences between JavaScript functions written in different syntax.
 - Implement arrow functions to adhere to modern JavaScript standards and improve code readability.

----

-This practice assignment will reinforce important learning objectives from the previous lesson(s), and allow you to take on more challenging core assignments, preparing you for graduation.

-Practice and tinker with this assignment until you're comfortable performing each of the tasks.
-Then, be sure to submit your output as described in the steps below.

----

 # **Convert to Arrow:**

-You are at a company that does not have a great front end for its website, but they pride themselves on their JavaScript.
-Since they only care about adding random JavaScript functionality, they don't want you to change the CSS of this site.
-They have given you a task to update the Javascript in their site to ES6, so that every method being called uses arrow functions.

 Take the following HTML and update all functions to arrow functions.